 “I was lucky that I had family and support, and I got through it all,” Stower said.

 “I started back riding about five weeks ago.
-Dr Cree said it had healed fully and was 100% strong and I was right to get back to everything I loved doing.
+Dr Cree said my back had healed fully and was 100% strong and I was right to get back to everything I loved doing.

 “To be honest, it was the best time of my life getting back on the horse.”